jldbc/pybaseball/docs/team_batting.md

 `team_batting(start_season, end_season=None, league='all', ind=1)`

-The team_pitching function returns a dataframe of team-level pitching stats.
+The team_batting function returns a dataframe of team-level batting stats.
 This can be for either a single season or multiple.
 If multiple seasons are involved, this function can provide either single-season stats (e.g. one row per team per season) or aggregate stats over all seasons (e.g. each team's total HR, RBI, etc. over all seasons queried).

 ## Arguments
 `start_season:` Integer.
 The first season for which you want the league's team-level batting data.